Total number of AIM Companies (Incl Susp):

 Jewel UK Midco Limited, the parent company of The Watches of Switzerland Group Limited, is looking to join the premium segment of the main market.
 Offer TBC, expect TBC

 Finablr plc— global platform which provides Cross-Border Payments and Consumer Solutions, Consumer Foreign Exchange Solutions and B2B and Payment Technology Solutions to consumers and businesses in the large and growing payments and foreign exchange market is looking to list on the Main Market plans to raise $200m, expected May 2019

 Main Market (Standard)

-IMC Exploration Group (NEX: IMCP), focused on acquiring and exploring prospecting licence areas which have high potential for natural resource, is looking to admit its shares to the standard list and will withdraw for the NEX Exchange.
+IMC Exploration Group (AQSE: IMCP), focused on acquiring and exploring prospecting licence areas which have high potential for natural resource, is looking to admit its shares to the standard list and will withdraw for the NEX Exchange.
 Expected 11 June 2019

 Induction Healthcare Group PLC—a healthcare technology company focused on streamlining the delivery of care by Healthcare Professionals looking to join AIM.
 Expected raise of £14.58m at 115p, market cap of £34.07m.
 Expected 22 May 2019.

 SDX Energy plc—a North Africa focused oil and gas company, announces its intention to complete a Canadian plan of arrangement under section 192 of the Canada Business Corporations Act and will have shares de-listed from the TSX-V and admitted to trading on AIM.
 Expected 28 May 2019, anticipated market cap of £76m

 Renold plc—a leading international supplier of industrial chains and related power transmission products, announced that it will cancel the listing of the Company from the premium segment and apply for admission on AIM.
 Expected 06 June 2019.